-1120 SW Fifth Ave., Suite 1302, Portland, OR 97204
+1120 SW Fifth Avenue, Portland, OR 97204

-Interested in volunteering with the Community Garden Program?
+Interested in volunteering with the community garden program?

 We host work parties on a regular basis at rotating garden sites throughout the city.

 Some of our work parties are hosted by our partner, Hands On Greater Portland.
 Follow the link provided under each opportunity to RSVP for the work party.
 You must sign up through Hands On Greater Portland to attend the work party.